3 Bearish Trading Patterns

 2. Bear flag

 This short-term bearish pattern occurs when a longer-term downtrend briefly rebounds.
-It can help determine whether the stock's descent is over or will continue, and it typically takes from five days to three weeks to form.
+It can help traders determine whether the stock's descent is over or will continue, and it typically takes from five days to three weeks to form.

 Trading a bear flag